Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Get Haxe Property

-Get a property of an Haxe object (via the Reflection API).
+Returns a property of an Haxe object (via the Reflection API).

 **See also:**